Back

 Details:

-Step 2: Figure out what units we want.
+Step 2: Figure out what units you want.

-Step 3: Find conversion factors that will help get the units we want.
+Step 3: Find conversion factors that will help get the units you want.

-• We are given the conversion factor \(1 ft = 0.3048 m\); however, since we have feet squared and want meters squared we need to square both sides of our conversion factor so that we are dealing with units in the same dimension.
+• You are given the conversion factor \(1 ft = 0.3048 m\); however, since you have feet squared and want meters squared, you need to square both sides of the conversion factor so that you are dealing with units in the same dimension.

 \((1\:\text{ft})^{2}=(0.3048\:\text{m})^{2}\)